nannino4/barback-backend/docs/DevelopmentRoadmap.md

 - [ ] **Core Functionality**:
   - [ ] Implement Organization creation (ensuring one active organization per owner/subscription).
   - [ ] Implement functionality for an Owner to manage their organization details.
-  - [ ] Implement multi-inventory support within an organization (conceptual setup, linking inventories to an org).
+  - [ ] Implement single inventory management within an organization.
 - [ ] **User Management within Organization**:
   - [ ] Allow Owners/Managers to invite users to their organization.
   - [ ] Allow Owners/Managers to assign/update roles for users within their organization.